-- 4.6.3 The strategy has been drafted to ensure that the Council's risk management arrangements remain fit for purpose, but also complement other elements of the Council's governance processes. - 4.6.4 A key addition to the strategy is the articulation of a risk appetite statement (section 2.3).
+- 4.6.1 The Council's Risk Management Strategy was subject to a comprehensive review and update in Summer 2023.
+This presented a significant revamp that seeks to outline the Council's approach to risk management, to support a robust and consistent process for managing risks and opportunities. - 4.6.3 The strategy was updated to ensure that the Council's risk management arrangements remain fit for purpose, but also complement other elements of the Council's governance processes. - 4.6.4 A key addition to the strategy was the articulation of a risk appetite statement.
 Risk appetite is typically defined as the amount and type of risk that an organisation is willing to take in pursuit of its objectives and is a key component of effective risk management.
-The risk appetite statement seeks to recognise that delivering the Council's strategic objectives is not without risk and some risks may need to be tolerated in order to innovate and improve.
+The Council's risk appetite statement seeks to recognise that delivering the Council's strategic objectives is not without risk and some risks may need to be tolerated in order to innovate and improve.
 Equally, it is acknowledged that there are some risks that the Council should take every effort in managing and mitigating.
 The risk appetite statement therefore seeks to strike a balance between the Council's responsibility for managing risks against a need to work flexibly in delivering our strategic ambitions.
-To this end, the risk appetite statement defines six types of risks that the Council will seek to avoid. - 4.6.5 Due to the significance and importance of the statement, it is envisaged that this will be reviewed and refreshed at regular intervals, where necessary and independently to the overall strategy, to reflect changes in the Council's risk profile. - 4.6.6 Other key considerations to the Risk Management Strategy include: - Risk management principles (section 2.2.) to guide and underpin an effective risk culture across the Council. - Roles and responsibilities (section 2.4) to provide clarity regarding the roles and responsibilities of various levels and functions. - Escalation triggers (section 2.7) this provides a flexible approach in which departments will be responsible for agreeing escalation triggers specific to their services. - Risk management process (section 3) to guide the end-to-end process for managing all risks.
+To this end, the risk appetite statement defines six types of risks that the Council will seek to avoid at all cost. - 4.6.5 Due to the significance and importance of the statement, it is envisaged that this will be reviewed and refreshed at regular intervals, where necessary and independently to the overall strategy, to reflect changes in the Council's risk profile.
+To this end, there have been no changes made to the Council's risk appetite statement during this period.